kimruddock/pawelgrzybek.github.io/_drafts/2017-11-10-unity-development-on-macos-with-vistual-studio-code.md

 ## Unity and it's external script editor

-Despite the time that it takes to download, Unity set up isn't something scary.
+Despite the time that it takes to download, Unity set up isn't scary.
 I just would like to point your attention to the step where you can choose addition components that are going to be added during the installation.
 As we are aiming to use it with Visual Studio Code, you can un-check MonoDevelop from add-ons list.

 !!!
 IMAGE OF A SCREEN WITH UNCHECKED MONODEVELOP !!!